DeathDaisy/bas-community-wiki/Modding/U11/Guides/how-to-use-thunderbehaviour.md

 using ThunderRoad;
 public class ExampleUpdate : ThunderBehaviour
 {
+    //Still use awake as normal
+    void Awake(){}

+    //Use the ManagedOnEnable and ManagedOnDisable instead of the unity ones protected override void ManagedOnEnable() {}

+    protected override void ManagedOnDisable() {}

     //This tells the update manager to only call your ManagedUpdate() function protected override ManagedLoops ManagedLoops => ManagedLoops.Update;